GitKalo/ann_dynamics/README.md

+# ANNs through the lens of dynamical systems

 This work was a part of a Master's thesis titled *Artificial neural networks through the lens of dynamical systems theory* for the Masters in Physics of Complex Systems at IFISC (UIB-CSIC), academic year 2022/23.

 Broadly, the approach is to record the training trajectory of ANNs through weight space (under GD) and use dynamical systems concepts and methods to analyze the trajectories.